silvabox/bowling_js/README.md

 FinalFrame.prototype.constructor = FinalFrame;
 ```

-Finally, we call the `Frame` constructor from `FinalFrame` to correctly initialize the new object:
+Finally, we call the `Frame` constructor from `FinalFrame` to correctly initialize new objects:
 ```
 function FinalFrame() {
   Frame.call(this);